-NAST 180 - Red, White, and Black: The People of Early America (3)
+NAST 180 - Red, White, and Black: The People of Early America (PW) (3)

 This course focuses on how Native Americans, Europeans, and Africans created a unique society along the Atlantic coast of North America during the colonial period of American history.
 Specific attention is given to how certain events such as Bacon's Rebellion, Metacom's War, the Great Awakening, and the 1760s impacted the various groups comprising colonial America.
 Cross-Listed as: HIST 180.
+Core: Perspectives of the World

-NAST 252 - History of the Lakota/Dakota (NW) (3)
+NAST 252 - History of the Lakota/Dakota (PW) (3)

 This course presents an historical analysis of Lakota/Dakota history from pre-European contact to the present.
 Examining the political, economic, familial, gender, and educational transformations of the Lakota/Dakota over the course of three centuries, students learn to identify both the continuities and discontinuities with Siouan culture.
 Such an examination introduces students to a group of people whose culture, and some would say priorities, sit outside that of the majority culture.
 Cross-Listed as: HIST 252.
-Core Requirements: Non-Western Societies, Cultures and Traditions
+Core: Perspectives of the World

-NAST 320 - Native American Social Systems (NW) (3)
+NAST 320 - Native American Social Systems (PW) (3)

 This course presents an "institutional" approach to Native American (specifically Lakota) society from pre-European contact to the present.
 It explores Lakota social institutions (political, economic, family, religious, and educational systems) prior to European contact, and examines the impact of non-Indian structures on the historical development of Lakota social institutions.
 This course fulfills the State of South Dakota's teacher certification requirement.
 Cross-Listed as: SOCI 320.
-Core Requirements: Non-Western Societies, Cultures and Traditions
+Core: Perspectives of the World